 Traditionally, hardwood flooring came in solid slabs of real hardwood.
 It was up to you or your installation expert, such as those that can be found at The Showroom Interior Solutions, to make them fit into your Olympia home properly.
 This was a lot of work, however, and didn’t always lead to the best finishing.
 That’s why several companies began engineering hardwood flooring to make hardwood flooring installation much easier and to also improve the finishing.
 So what are the options?

 Traditional hardwood flooring planks

 Of course, you can still buy the traditional hardwood flooring planks here at The Showroom Interior Solutions that will give a real and authentic effect.
-Traditional hardwood flooring planks are typically the most expensive hardwood flooring planks you can buy, or indeed the most expensive type of flooring that you can buy and the Installation of this choice of hardwood material more labor intensive.
+Traditional hardwood flooring planks are typically the most expensive hardwood flooring planks you can buy, or indeed the most expensive type of flooring that you can buy, and the Installation of this choice of hardwood material is more labor intensive.
 But there are some benefits.
 Firstly, it looks better.
 Nothing gives that rich, luxurious feel like real hardwood flooring when the finishing has been done properly.
 It is also quieter underfoot and, in fact, you can feel the difference when you walk on it.

 Engineered hardwood flooring planks